ropensci/roweb3/content/champions/files/champions_template.md

   * No, I have not developed an R package, but I contribute to one or more.

-  * Yes, I have developed an R package, but I never sent to CRAN.
+  * Yes, I have developed an R package, but did not submit it to CRAN.

   * Yes, I have developed an R package, and it is published in CRAN.

-  * Yes, I have developed an R package before, and it went through rOpenSci review process.
+  * Yes, I have developed an R package before, and it went through rOpenSci's peer review.

 If you developed a package before please, link the github/gitlab repo: